Incoming Students FAQ

 If you have an older laptop (pre-2012) we strongly urge you to purchase a new laptop.
 You should at least have the minimum configuration of Windows 7, a 2 GHz Core 2 Duo processor, and 4 GB of RAM.
 We recommend, however, a minimum of 8 GB of RAM, Windows 7 64-bit on all PCs.
 For Macbook Airs/Macbook Pros, we recommend 8GB of RAM and Mac OS X 10.7 (Lion) or later.

-If you choose to purchase a different brand, buy one with a three-year warranty from a major manufacturer such as HP, Lenovo, or Toshiba.
+If you choose to purchase a different brand, buy one with a three-year warranty from a major manufacturer such as HP, Dell, or Toshiba.
 When comparing notebook computers, ask about the turn-around time for warranty repairs.
 Many students find it very difficult to be without a computer for a week or more while waiting for a repair to be completed.
 You may also wish to inquire about what the warranty covers.
-Most standard laptop warranties exclude the LCD display and a broken display can be quite costly to repair (up to $1,000.00)
+Some standard laptop warranties exclude the LCD display and a broken display can be quite costly to repair (up to $1,000.00)

 We only support Windows 7, Windows 8, and Mac OS X 10.6 (Snow Leopard) or higher.
 If you buy a new computer make sure it has one of these operating systems installed.